1934 FIFA World Cup final tournament

 The final tournament of the 1934 FIFA World Cup was a single-elimination tournament involving the 16 teams which qualified for the tournament.
 The tournament began with the round of 16 on 27 May and concluded with the final on 10 June 1934.
 Italy won the final 2–1 for their first World Cup title.

-All times are in Central European Time (UTC+01).

 Round of 16

 Spain vs Brazil

 Brazil – who had only kept Carvalho Leite from the squad participating in the previous edition of the World Cup – were outclassed by Spain in the first half, who scored thrice.
 In the second half, Spanish players played more complacently.
 Leônidas pulled one back for Brazil, then he scored again moments later, but the goal was disallowed for offside.
 Later, Ricardo Zamora saved a penalty from Waldemar de Brito.